Rob-McKay/atmel-software-package/README.md

 Microchip Software Package
 ----------------------------

+Added support for SAM9x7 series processors using SAM9x60 as a basis.

 ## Overview

 This softpack comes as an early delivery and all presented APIs are subject to